cruzmateus07/santander_project/dbx_community_ed/README.md

   * Distinct Client IPs
   * How many different days are in the file
   * Request's Volume analysis such as - Total Volume, Max Volume and Min Volume Size, Average Volume Size

+Unit tests:
+  * 1 - Test if logs are correctly parsed into structured format
+  * 2 - Test counting distinct client IPs
+  * 3 - Test if the DataFrame contains duplicate entries

 An option to save the processed data was provided using the Data Lake integration and following the modeling below: